dhansel/TerminalUSB/README.md

 No modification to the original hardware is necessary.
 There are a couple of things to note:

 1. *USB Connector*.
-The USB connector on Geoff's terminal is used to plug the terminal into a computer as a client device, therefore the connector is a USB type B client side connector.
+The USB connector on Geoff's terminal is used to plug the terminal into a computer as a client device, therefore the socket on the board is a USB type B client side connector.
 To plug in a keyboard, you need a type A host side connector.
 You can use a converter like [this](https://www.computercablestore.com/usb-20-adapter-usb-a-female-to-usb-b-male) (or [this](https://www.showmecables.com/micro-usb-2-b-male-to-a-female-6-in)